My name is Dr. Kathleen Peterson and I'm a Professor and Chairperson in the Department of Nursing.

 The first two years of course work will revolve around completion of your general education requirements and pre-requisites, concluding with your application for progression into the program submitted by January.
 Applicants are notified of their progression status into the program by March.
 Questions about this program may be directed to email@example.com, firstname.lastname@example.org, or email@example.com.

-Students interested in the BS to BSN Second-Degree program:
+Students Interested in the BS to BSN Accelerated Program

 Applications for this program are accepted between August 1 and October 1 of each year with notification of acceptance in December.
 This program is the same as our traditional program, but uses summer semesters, thus students enter this program in May of each year and graduate the August of the following year.
 The same pre-requisites are required for this program, as well as a previously earned Bachelor's degree.
 Questions related to this program may be directed to firstname.lastname@example.org or email@example.com.